Preschool

 the way down from the sun to the sprout.

-can just above the sprout.
+just above the sprout.
 The class can color in the objects.
-Display
+Display the

-at night).
+warm at night).
 When the plants sprout, uncover.
-Review the
+Review

 Grass